Storm Surge High School Summer Internship

 Located next to the Harbormaster's office

 Why it matters: Each oyster filters 30-50 gallons of water daily, creating cleaner water for fish, crabs, and marine life.
-The project has already placed 2+ MILLION oysters in MA waters since 2008! 🐟
+The project has already placed 2+ million oysters in MA waters since 2008! 🐟

 Questions?
 Contact Mike Connor: mconnorhome@gmail.com or 617-448-4922